vanniekerkalex/BusinessSecondAPI/README.md

 ## Testing

-Whilst the server is running, either by executing the deployment file or executing 'node app.js', you can execute the Python test file by executing 'python3 test.py' in a separate terminal.
+Whilst the server is running, either by executing the deployment file or executing `node app.js`, you can execute the Python test file by executing `python3 test.py` in a separate terminal.
 This will send requests to the server and respond accordingly depending on the response received.